rfl-urbaniak/LegalProbabilismBNs/index.md

 ### Brief description

-The *Legal Probabilism* entry in the Stanford Encyclopedia of Philosophy includes a section on Bayesian Networks.
+The *Legal Probabilism* entry in the Stanford Encyclopedia of Philosophy by [Marcello Di Bello](https://www.marcellodibello.com/) and yours truly) includes a section on Bayesian Networks.
 Here, we provide more details and source code in R for those examples.

 **Contents**